robertherdzik/SkrybaMD/README.md

 i || Summary || summary.md
 ```

-***NOTE*** You can skip subject content file source neme in `doc_shape.txt` file, in result you will get only subject without content in the output file e.g.:
+***NOTE*** You can skip subject content file source name in `doc_shape.txt` file, in result you will get only subject without content in the output file e.g.:

 `i || General ||`